-We have audited the compliance of Kirtland Community College (the "College") with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the College's major federal programs for the year ended June 30, 2021.
-The College's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Kirtland Community College (the "College") with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the College's major federal program for the year ended June 30, 2022.
+The College's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.